WVam/toolscript-docs/.changes/glossary.md

 # Glossary

-The AACS Doscumentation was changed to follow this glossary.
+The AACS Documentation was changed to follow this glossary, which was extrapolated from indications by the developer as well as use of words throughout the documentation.

 ## Cross Examinations